microsoft/promptflow/docs/how-to-guides/add-conditional-control-to-a-flow.md

     ![bypassed_nodes](../media/how-to-guides/conditional-flow-with-activate/bypassed_nodes.png)

     (1) If a node has activate config and the value of `activate.when` is not equals to `activate.is`, it will be bypassed.
-If you want to fore a node to always be executed, you can set the activate config to `when dummy is dummy` which always meets the activate condtion.
+If you want to fore a node to always be executed, you can set the activate config to `when dummy is dummy` which always meets the activate condition.

     ![activate_condition_always_met](../media/how-to-guides/conditional-flow-with-activate/activate_condition_always_met.png)